-The second course in the introductory biology sequence for majors.
-Study of the relationship of structure and function in plants and animals.
+The second course in the introductory biology sequence for majors is a study of the relationship of structure and function in plants and animals.
 Laboratories emphasize the scientific method as a way of knowing.
 Three class hours and three laboratory hours per week.